threeandthreee/Archipelago/worlds/satisfactory/docs/en_Satisfactory.md

 Hard Drive scanning results also contain Archipelago items, meaning alternate recipes could now become part of your required progression path.
 There are also a few new purchases in the AWESOME Shop.
+The materials required for constructing Assemblers and Foundries is altered to increase early game recipe variety.

 ## What is the goal of Satisfactory?

 The player can choose from a number of goals using their YAML settings:

-- Complete a certain [Space Elevator](https://satisfactory.wiki.gg/wiki/Space_Elevator) tier
+- Complete a certain [Space Elevator](https://satisfactory.wiki.gg/wiki/Space_Elevator) tier.
+  - Expect 1 package to take ~3 hours to finish, 2 packages to take ~8 hours, 3 packages to take ~2 days, and 4 packages to take ~1 week on default settings.
+- Supply items to the [AWESOME Sink](https://satisfactory.wiki.gg/wiki/AWESOME_Sink) **totalling a configurable amount of points** to finish.
+  - Time to finish this goal varies significantly depending on your goal level and Free Sample settings, and can technically be reached by AFKing at any point after you unlock the Sink.
-- Supply items to the [AWESOME Sink](https://satisfactory.wiki.gg/wiki/AWESOME_Sink) totalling a configurable amount of points to finish.
+- Supply items to the [AWESOME Sink](https://satisfactory.wiki.gg/wiki/AWESOME_Sink) **maintaining a configurable level of points per minute** to finish.
+  - This goal requires establishing a more robust factory since it can't be AFKed like the points total goal.
+  - Time to finish this goal varies significantly depending on your Space Elevator shipments in logic and the resource sink point improvement ratios of the recipes you have access to.
+- **Explore the world to gather exotic items** and submit them in the HUB.
+  - Time to finish this goal varies significantly depending on your map knowledge, equipment, and movement skills.

-You can select whether completing your slot requires one or all goals to be met.
+You can select whether completing your slot requires *one* or *all* goals to be met.

 ## What Satisfactory items can appear in other players' worlds?